kritav/YouTools/README.md

 - Activate picture-in-picture with one button press.

 **Mute:**
-- Mute button separate from Youtube's player; mutes just the current tab.
+- Mute button separate from YouTube's player; mutes just the current tab.

 **TODO:**
 - Saved controls for different youtube channels?